Nicholas Apáti: Archbishop of Kalocsa

-Nicholas Apáti was transferred to the dignity of Archbishop of Kalocsa on 4 August 1356, ending a one-year period of vacancy.
+Nicholas Apáti was transferred to the dignity of Archbishop of Kalocsa on 4 August 1356, ending one year of vacancy.
 He sent John, son of Nicholas, the archdeacon of Syrmia to Avignon for his pallium in October.
-In that year, Louis invaded Venetian territories without a formal declaration of war, he also laid siege to Treviso on 27 July.
+In that year, Louis invaded Venetian territories without a formal declaration of war.
+He also laid siege to Treviso on 27 July.
 Apáti also resided in the province with his military unit.
-Pope Innocent VI strongly opposed the war and urged the Venetians to make a peace with Hungary.
+Pope Innocent VI strongly opposed the war and urged the Venetians to make peace with Hungary.
 He sent Bongiovanni de Campello, the Bishop of Fermo to mediate between the two sides.
 Louis I commissioned Apáti to represent his interests in the armistice negotiations.
 The Republic of Venice proposed "uti possidetis", but the Hungarians demanded the recovery of Zadar.
-The papal envoy traveled to Venice to make an agreement with the Signoria, and asked Apáti to wait for his answer in Sacile.
-The negotiations took longer than expected, and Apáti reported, his money ran out to further finance his banderium in the Italian province.
+The papal envoy travelled to Venice to agree with the Signoria and asked Apáti to wait for his answer in Sacile.
+The negotiations took longer than expected, and Apáti reported that his money ran out to finance his banderium in the Italian province further.
 Apáti left Sacile and he was replaced as chief negotiator by Nicolaus of Luxemburg, the Patriarch of Aquileia.
-Pope Innocent made Louis the "standard-bearer of the Church" and granted him a three-year tithe to fight against Francesco II Ordelaffi and other rebellious lords in the Papal States.
+Pope Innocent made Louis the "standard-bearer of the Church".
+He granted him a three-year tithe to fight in the crusade against Francesco Ordelaffi and other rebellious lords in the Papal States.
 The pope called Apáti and his suffragans to provide their ecclesiastical benefices and taxes to finance his military goals.

 Returning home, Apáti was created chancellor of the royal court around November 1356, holding that position until his death.
 According to historian Imre Szentpétery, Apáti adopted the title, which indicated a more influential and worthy dignity, but in fact, continued the same work as his years as vice-chancellor of the royal court.
-Since the late 13th century, the vice-chancellors were considered de facto managers of the chancellery, while the office of chancellor depreciated into an honorary title.
+Since the late 13th century, the vice-chancellors were considered de facto managers of the chancellery, while the chancellor's office depreciated into an honorary title.
 Apáti, when he was appointed Archbishop of Kalocsa, restored the old function of the chancellor during his term of office (since the early 13th century, the office was usually held by the archbishops of Kalocsa).
-According to Bernát L. Kumorovitz, the chancellery consisted of several departments by the reign of Louis I. When Apáti elevated into the archbishopric, the office of vice-chancellor became a degrading title for him, which would have been suggest a setback among the office-holders in the royal court.
+According to Bernát L. Kumorovitz, the chancellery consisted of several departments during the reign of Louis I. When Apáti was elevated to the archbishopric, the office of vice-chancellor became a degrading title, which would have suggested a setback among the office-holders in the royal court.